Mari Trini

 María Trinidad Pérez de Miravete Mille (12 July 1947 – 6 April 2009), better known as Mari Trini, was a Spanish singer-songwriter.

 Born in Caravaca de la Cruz, she learned to play guitar as a youngster and wrote songs from an early age.
 Trini met producer Nicholas Ray in the 1960s, and he encouraged her to move to London; soon after she left for Paris, where she eventually signed to a record label.
 Her debut album was released in 1969, and through the 1970s and 1980s was a popular figure in Spanish pop music.

-Mari Trini died in Murcia in 2009, from lung cancer.
+Mari Trini died in Murcia in 2009, from liver cancer.